 It is easy to assume that exceptionally bright children are the lucky ones, automatically destined for great things.
 But being a very bright child can be hard.
 Many of these children feel lost at regular school.
-Some become withdrawn, others disruptive, while some leave school early, wasting their talent.
+Some become withdrawn, others disruptive, while some leave school early.

-Kathryn Hess Bellwald, a Swiss-American mathematician at EPFL, one of Switzerland’s two federally funded universities, knows all about these challenges, she grew up with them – she started university at 14.
+Kathryn Hess Bellwald, a Swiss-American mathematician at EPFL, one of Switzerland’s two federally funded universities, knows all about these challenges.
+She grew up with them and started university at 14.

 In 2008, she, with input from Patrick Aebischer, the president of EPFL, started the Euler Course, an accelerated maths class for exceptional school children.
 Every Wednesday afternoon, kids from across French-speaking Switzerland spend their spare time delving into mathematical proofs and other arithmetic intricacies.

 The Swiss course was inspired by the work of Julian Stanley, who created the Center of Talented Youth (CTY) at the John Hopkins University in the US in 1972.
 Famous alumni include Mark Zuckerberg, founder of Facebook, and Sergey Brin, co-founder of Google – yes, some of these individuals do very well.